biosaxs-dev/molass-develop/chapters/08/documentation.md

 ### Tool Package Installation

-We use the following two packages.
+To use Jupyter Book, you need to install the following two packages.

 ```
 pip install -U jupyter-book